HalilDeniz/HalilDeniz/README.md

 ## About Me

 Hello, my name is Halil Ibrahim.
-I'm 23 years old and a high school graduate.
-As I build my career, I'm focusing on developing my skills in the fields of cybersecurity and programming.
-As a blog writer, I publish five articles on my website every week, and on my GitHub account, I share one open-source project per week.
-I am actively working on improving my English skills and also learning German for programming purposes.
+I am 23 years old and a high school graduate.
+I am currently building my career in the fields of cybersecurity and programming.
+As a blog writer, I publish five articles on my website every week, and I share one open-source project on my GitHub account every week.
+I am actively improving my English skills while also learning German.

 ## Skills

 ### Cybersecurity